danieledep/raspberry-remote-shutdown/README.md

 Go into the project folder:
 ` cd /home/pi/raspberry-remote-shutdown `

-Open Esphome web interface, use sudo to have write permission for `secrets.yaml`
+Start up Esphome, use sudo to have write permission for `secrets.yaml`
 ` sudo esphome dashboard /config `

+Open Esphome web server at `octopi.local:6052`

 Press on **Secrets** to save wifi configuration